imadmali/NBAapi/README.md

 # NBA Data
-An R package that documents the NBA API and provides functions to pull data from online NBA sources.
+An R package that documents the NBA API and provides functions to pull data from [stats.nba.com](http://stats.nba.com).

 To Do: